How Many Guns Are In The US? (2024)

 The U.S. has more gun-related deaths than other developed countries, leading to continuous debates about gun control and safety measures.

-Current legislation and rules focus on stronger background checks and penalties for unlicensed gun dealers.
-There are also renewed efforts to reinstate an assault weapons ban after the original ban expired in 2004.
+But mass shootings, especially those in schools, push legislators to find new policies, including improved background checks and penalties for unlicensed gun dealers.
+They also seek to reinstate an assault weapons ban after the original ban expired in 2004.

 Looking Ahead